bemusementpark/handshake-org.github.io/src/guides/wallet.md

 fashion.
 This means, for instance, that a business can create limitless deposit addresses for its users without having to touch its critical private keys or seed.
-Remember that public keys can be used for receiving HNS, but not for spending, so a public key falling into the wrong hands will not immediately result in theft.
+Remember that public keys can be used for receiving HNS, but not for spending, so a public key falling into the wrong hands will not result in theft.

 ### Watch Only Wallets